The Most Watched Sporting Events in the World

 Live sports broadcasting is still going to play a pivotal role in American communities as well as countries around the world.
 However, audiences may just be watching their favorite teams on different channels or platforms than before.

-Turn Your Passion Into a Career at Johnson & Wales University
+Turn Your Passion Into a Career at Johnson & Wales Online

 The sports and entertainment industry is one of the most powerful and dynamic fields of our time, and you could have a front-row seat as you watch it evolve.
-At Johnson & Wales University, we offer an online Bachelor of Science in Sports, Entertainment and Event Management, which will prepare you for a future-forward career in this area.
+At Johnson & Wales University Online, we offer an online Bachelor of Science in Sports, Entertainment & Event — Management, which will prepare you for a future-forward career in this area.

 For more information about completing your degree online, complete the Request Info form, call 855-JWU-1881, or email [email protected].